Romas85/Power-BI/README.md

-Construction Sector Pulse Monitoring Model in Europe
+## Construction Sector Pulse in Europe
-Description:
+## Overview

-This Power BI data model is designed to monitor the pulse of the construction sector in Europe using Eurostat data.
-The model allows for the analysis of various economic indicators such as labor costs, wages, workload, and employment in the construction sector.
+This Power BI model provides an in-depth analysis of the construction sector across Europe, utilizing data from Eurostat.
+It includes various visualizations to monitor key metrics such as labor costs, construction volumes, employment rates, and building permits.

-Key Features:
-- Time Period Filtering: Ability to select quarters and years to observe changes in indicators over time.
-- Building Permits Type Filtering: Option to choose between residential and non-residential building permits.
+## Model Structure
+## Data Source: Eurostat
+## Visualizations:
+Top 5 Countries by Labor Costs: A bar chart showing the top 5 countries based on labor cost indices.
+Labor Force Dynamics: A line chart displaying the trend in labor costs and previous year's labor costs.
-- Wage Dynamics: Visualization showing the changes in wages within the construction sector.
+Construction Permits Dynamics: A line chart showing the trend in construction permits issued over quarters.
-- Workload Dynamics: Visualization depicting changes in workload.
-- Employment: Employment indicators in the construction sector.
+Country-wise Building Permits: A bar chart displaying the number of building permits issued by country.
-- Map: Interactive map allowing data filtering by EU and non-EU countries, as well as individual countries.
+Interactive Map: A map highlighting EU and non-EU countries with the ability to filter individual countries.

-Benefits:
-This model provides the ability to analyze each country's construction sector indicators and compare them with the EU average.
-Using this visualization, users can monitor the dynamics of labor costs, wages, workload, employment, and issued construction permits, enabling data-driven decision-making.
+DAX Features Demonstrated:
+Calculation of labor cost indices.
+Comparison of current and previous year's labor costs.
+Aggregation and trend analysis of building permits.
+Power BI Features Demonstrated
+Slicer for filtering by time period and building permit type.
+Dynamic comparison of country metrics with EU averages.
 ![image](https://github.com/Romas85/Power-BI/assets/161317970/c8547d4b-a1da-4c61-a7c5-fdf6ed2625c7)